mlb-/yadnd5ecs/README.md

   can proceed to create the logic to compute all derived values in the UI.

+- Upon discovery of no available character sheet in the Player's Handbook I have available, I am now considering implementing this character sheet in the order presented for character creation.

 ## Development

 Open a terminal and type `lein repl` to start a Clojure REPL